-Environmental Component Likely to be Affected Potential Impact Prevention/Mitigation/ Enhancement Measures Residual Effects Increase in ambient noise level Scheduling certain high noise emitting works to more acceptable times of day Use of the most environmentally acceptable equipment which is properly maintained and silenced Proper instruction and supervision of staff Defective equipment/parts with abnormal noise and/or vibration will be either repaired replaced All employees working on site will be provided with proper ear protectors Conduct noise level monitoring Minimal increase in ambient noise levels, confined only to construction site and away from sensitive receptors PEOPLE Local residents Increase in local employment Priority employment for qualified local residents without discrimination to gender and age Increased income of the local residents with consideration to gender equality and vulnerable group Local community Improvement in infrastructures and social services Diligent payment of taxes/revenues Increased income of the host LGUs OPERATION PH ASE I Geology Subsidence and Liquefaction Structural monitoring of buildings/facilities especially after each earthquake Formulation of detailed Emergency Preparedness and Response Plan None Pedology Soil contamination Regular monitoring of possible oil spills Implementation of Emergency Preparedness and Response Plan None Terrestrial Ecology Possible off-site impacts Generation of power plant emissions IASCL shall plant native species for vegetation, as these would be expected to have good survival rate.
-Increased number of trees AIR Air Quality • Dogradation of Line of automotive discal ail Minimal All Quality Degradation of Air Quality Use of automotive diesel oil, which is a clean fuel Built-in smokestacks for efficient dispersion of plant's emission degradation of air quality, since predicted GLCs of all parameters
+Environmental Component Likely to be Affected Potential Impact Prevention/Mitigation/ Enhancement Measures Residual Effects Increase in ambient noise level Scheduling certain high noise emitting works to more acceptable times of day Use of the most environmentally acceptable equipment which is properly maintained and silenced Proper instruction and supervision of staff Defective equipment/parts with abnormal noise and/or vibration will be either repaired replaced All employees working on site will be provided with proper ear protectors Conduct noise level monitoring Minimal increase in ambient noise levels, confined only to construction site and away from sensitive receptors PEOPLE Local residents Increase in local employment Priority employment for qualified local residents without discrimination to gender and age Increased income of the local residents with consideration to gender equality and vulnerable group Local community Improvement in infrastructures and social services Diligent payment of taxes/revenues Increased income of the host LGUs OPERATION PH ASE LAND Geology Subsidence and Liquefaction Structural monitoring of buildings/facilities especially after each earthquake Formulation of detailed Emergency Preparedness and Response Plan None Pedology Soil contamination Regular monitoring of possible oil spills Implementation of Emergency Preparedness and Response Plan None Terrestrial Ecology Threat to abundance, frequency and distribution of important species because of generation of emissions Threat to abundance in the second se IASCL shall plant native species for vegetation, as these would be expected to have good survival rate.
+Increased number of trees

-Environmental Component Likely to be Affected Potential Impact Prevention/Mitigation/ Enhancement Measures Residual Effects Conduct ambient air quality monitoring and stack emissions testing are below CAA limits and away from sensitive receptors Noise Quality Increase in ambient noise level All generators will be enclosed;Conduct noise level monitoring None PEOPLE People's health and safety Increase in local employment Priority employment for qualified local residents without discrimination to gender and age Increased income of the local residents with consideration to gender equality and vulnerable group Introduction of disease between migrant and local workers Clean bill-of-health as a condition for employment Medical missions shall be part of the CSR program of IASCL Provision of potable water, sanitary facilities and garbage bins for workers Provision of a safety officer to monitor safe working conditions Provision of Medical/First Aid kits in all work places Accidents may still occur, but the safety and health guidelines in place will significantly lower the exposure of workers to hazards.
+Fusingmental Environmental Component Likely to be Affected Potential Impact Prevention/Mitigation/ Enhancement Measures Residual Effects AIR Air Quality Degradation of Air Quality Use of automotive diesel oil, which is a clean fuel Built-in smokestacks for efficient dispersion of plant's emission Conduct ambient air quality monitoring and stack emissions testing Minimal degradation of air quality, since predicted GLCs of all parameters are below CAA limits and away from sensitive receptors Noise Quality Increase in ambient noise level All generators will be enclosed; Conduct noise level monitoring None PEOPLE People's health and safety Increase in local employment Priority employment for qualified local residents without discrimination to gender and age Increased income of the local residents with consideration to gender equality and vulnerable group Introduction of disease between migrant and local workers Fire hazard Clean bill-of-health as a condition for employment per job description Medical missions shall be part of the CSR program of IASCL Provision of potable water, sanitary facilities and garbage bins for workers Provision of a safety officer to monitor safe working conditions Provision of Medical/First Aid kits in all work places Accidents may still occur, but the safety and health guidelines in place will significantly lower the exposure of workers to hazards.
 Fire hazard Provision of fire suppression systems, fire detections systems, fire hose stations and portable fire extinguishers

 In summary, the proposed Project has no significant adverse impact on land component, as it will be located within LIDE.
 For the water component, the proposed Project site is approximately 500m from the sea.
-Additionally, there will be no wastewater discharges into the marine environment which can cause significant adverse impact to the marine water quality and ecology.
+Additionally, the proposed project will generate minimal wastewater mainly from equipment washings and domestic source.
+Treated effluent will be discharged through the drainage system of LIDE and there will be no wastewater discharges into the marine environment that can cause significant adverse impact to the marine water quality and ecology.